Pioneering research to fight

 • Post-COVID-19: we are carrying out studies looking at the development of ILD in patients with COVID-19.
 This is a rare side-effect of COVID-19 affecting around 4-6% of patients, but may give us valuable insights into the development of ILD.

-Visit our research pages for more information on our research.
+Visit our research pages for more information on our research, including commercial studies.

 See how your donations have contributed to our groundbreaking research